yosephdev/task-master/README.md

 6. **Task Filtering and Sorting:** Users can filter and sort tasks based on criteria such as priority, due date, and status.

-### Planned Features

-1. **Task Tracking and Reminder:** Enhance task management by allowing users to track the progress of tasks, set deadlines, and receive reminders or notifications for upcoming deadlines or overdue tasks.

 ## How to Use

 To use Task Master, follow these steps: